 Cloud silos are especially prone to proliferation due to the service-based delivery of cloud services, which makes it easier for enterprises to procure and deploy new applications.
 Enterprises can sign up for a SaaS application with the swipe of a credit card, often without giving much thought to data synchronization.
 The flexibility and elasticity of Platform as a Service (PaaS) offerings make them attractive to developers building new business applications, but the tendency to use them without consideration of how they will share information with existing legacy applications counteracts the benefits of using such cloud services in the first place.

 The emergence of social media and web-based social applications, moreover, means that non-IT personnel such as marketing and communications departments feel pressure to take advantage of cloud-based services, but are less likely to consider issues such as data sharing, security, and integration.
-The fact that there are more applications overall and that there are different vendors for different kids of web-based applications only further contributes to the problem of cloud silos and “SaaS sprawl.”
+The fact that there are more applications overall and that there are different vendors for different kinds of web-based applications only further contributes to the problem of cloud silos and “SaaS sprawl.”

 While these scenarios might be prevented by making sure that IT decisions are made based on how the enterprise as a whole can benefit from a particular cloud offering (and not just one department or group), they cannot always be avoided.
 Cloud silos, however, diminish the ability of an enterprise to conduct its day-to-day business if left unaddressed.
 What is needed is an overall strategy to tackle this problem: cloud integration.

-The Solution: Cloud Integration
+The solution: Cloud integration

 Although cloud silos and integration are familiar problems for IT administrators and developers, they also possess qualities that distinguish them from traditional silos and EAI.
-As MuleSoft founder and CTO Ross Mason points out, “the tenets of the problem [have] changed.”
+As MuleSoft founder Ross Mason points out, “the tenets of the problem [have] changed.”
 In particular, cloud-based applications and systems are communicating over HTTP using SOAP and REST, which places certain limits on the kinds of solutions used to address cloud silos.
 In addition, the large number of vendors in the cloud computing market means that there is a wide range in the degree of attention paid to issues such as security, identity management, repudiation, visibility, and control, further complicating the problem of cloud silos and integration.

 In the past, IT administrators and developers addressed information silos and EAI through tactical point-to-point approaches that typically required teams of experts and specialists who understood the underlying frameworks of each individual application in order to integrate them with other applications in the enterprise.
 This time-consuming and tedious approach, however, undermines the benefits of cloud computing, namely, flexibility, ease of use, and autonomy from IT experts.
 As Ross Mason further points out, point-to-point integration doesn’t scale well and its black box nature results in limited capabilities for effectively taking on cloud silos and integration.

 CloudHub, an Integration Platform as a Service (iPaaS), meets this need by offering a robust and flexible integration solution capable of handling different integration scenarios.
-As a cloud-based integration platform, CloudHub is event-driven, processing operation data and firing events in realtime (or close to realtime).
-Based on the technology of Mule ESB, an enterprise service bus, CloudHub is capable of integrating data and applications from multiple sources, whether it is on-premises or in the cloud.
+As a cloud-based integration platform, CloudHub is event-driven, processing operation data and firing events in real-time (or close to real-time).
+Based on the technology of Mule asan ESB, an enterprise service bus, CloudHub is capable of integrating data and applications from multiple sources, whether it is on-premises or in the cloud.
 Moreover, CloudHub offers developers flexibility by allowing them to modify code if necessary while still being simple to use for those who are less technically inclined.